 It is however sad but true that many of our church leaders today are primarily concerned about the numerical and financial growth of their church, and not about the spiritual growth of the believers under them.

-It is so unfortunate that many ministers of God today, who would gladly pray and fast for a great influx or increase of people and finances into their church, hardly care about seeing the people saved, changed or transformed progressively into Christ’s image or likeness as long as the people still keep coming and gathering to them.
+It is so unfortunate that many ministers of God today who would gladly pray and fast for a great influx or increase of people and finances into their churches hardly care about seeing people saved, changed or transformed progressively into Christ’s image or likeness.

 Paul’s passionate desire was to see Christ formed in his converts.